thin-edge/meta-tedge/README.md

 ## Yocto releases support

 The `meta-tedge` supports Yocto version 3.4 **Honister** and 4.0 **Kirkstone**.
 They operate under the same branch.

 ## Layer Dependencies

 It depends on `meta-networking`, `meta-python` and `meta-oe` layers which are part of `meta-openembedded` layer.
-If on 3.4 honister, `meta-rust` layer should be used, because Rust included with honister by default is too old (1.54, whereas thin-edge.io requires at least 1.58.1).
+Since version 0.9.0 the layers requires `meta-rust` to meet the requirements of the rust version in thin-edge.
+Before 0.9.0, the 'meta-rust' layer must be attached only to Honister distro.

 **Note:** Remember to fetch proper branch of `meta-openembedded` layer according to the Yocto version used by the project.